 Personality is epistemologically transparent in the first person because we cannot distinguish its information as such.
 We cannot distinguish where mind leaves off and personality begins.
-Everything that we do and experience as persons takes place in and through mind.
-We are forced (discussed further below) to infer that personality must be real and distinct, ontologically, from mind as such, but even the evidence that this inference is valid is experienced only in and through mind.
-It is a metaphysical inference made with some phenomenal, but not epistemological support.
+Everything that we do and experience as persons, what we subjectively experience to be ourselves, takes place in and through mind, the amalgam of personality and mind-simpliciter.
+We are forced (discussed further below) to infer that personality must be real and distinct, ontologically, from mind as such, but even the evidence that this inference is valid is experienced only in and through the amalgamation.
+The reality of personality is a metaphysical inference made with some phenomenal, but not epistemological support.
 It is to that phenomenal support that I now turn.

 The Metaphysical Requirement for Personality

 The evidence for our inference comes down to recognizing that human consciousness has qualities that cannot take origin in mind alone.
 This is the phenomenal evidence that something is going on besides mind.
 There are three such qualities: self-consciousness, persistence without change in time, and a partially a-temporal free will.
 The first and last are consequences of the personality’s separation (though we cannot discriminate it) from mind.
 The second quality is characteristic of personality itself.